Pilgrimages on the Chapel Path

 As you make your way towards Hüttschlag, you will pass the Laireiting, Bichl, Figler, Griesbichl, Neuhof and Schappach chapels, finally coming to the church in Hüttschlag.
-You then continue on towards the valley head itself, this time passing the Wolfau, Karteis, Maurach and Hubertus chapels.
-Your pilgrimage ends at Pertillkapelle chapel, located at Hüttschlag valley head.
+Then continue towards to the valley head itself, this time passing the Wolfau, Karteis, Maurach and Hubertus chapels.
+Your pilgrimage ends at Pertill chapel, located at the valley head of Hüttschlag.

-Aside from the “Path of Good Wishes”, which was actually created by the owner of Hotel Almrösl in reference to Christianity’s “10 Commandments”, you will also walk along the “Path of Contemplation”.
-In addition to the good wishes, Thomas Schwarzenberger (at that time the parson in Grossarl and Hüttschlag) formulated short texts intended to stimulate and provoke people to think.
+Aside from the “Path of Good Wishes”, which was actually created by the owner of Hotel Almrösl Helga Zraunig in reference to Christianity’s “10 Commandments”, you will also walk along the “Path of Contemplation”.
+In addition to the good wishes, Thomas Schwarzenberger (at that time the parson in Grossarl and Hüttschlag) formulated short texts intended to stimulate and incite people to think.

-Tip: Even though you will presumably follow both “paths” at once, we suggest dividing your thoughts between the two different theme areas.
-Our personal tip: first meditate in the chapel itself, then take each good wish with you on the way to the next.
+Tip: Even you will presumably follow both “paths” at once, we suggest dividing your thoughts between the two different theme areas.
+Our personal tip: First meditate in the chapel itself, then take each good wish with you on the way to the next.

 The Chapel Path extends for a total distance of ca. 17.5 km.
 The description contained in our brochure “Chapel Hiking Path in the Valley of Mountain Huts” takes you from Grossarl to Hüttschlag and the valley head there; in other words, in a north-to-south direction.
 Naturally, you can also take this pilgrimage in the opposite direction.
 You can set out from Hüttschlag and hike half of the path in the direction of Grossarl, then the second half towards the valley head.
 Signs for the Chapel Path feature a chapel set in green countryside with the rising sun in the background.
 You will find this symbol close to major trail junctions, insuring you stay on the right path.